brianhouse/art_and_code/units/1_encoding/description.md

 ## Sketch #1

 In this sketch, you will practice with drawing using coordinates.
-To explore the relationship of digitally encoded "space" to traditional depictions of the world, you will choose a [famous landscape painting from art history](https://www.google.com/search?q=famous+landscape+painting) and reinterpret it in code. _Reinterpret_ means that you do not necessarily have to try and reproduce the painting exactly—rather, you must choose how to work with code in a way that retains a sense of the original composition but which expresses something new.
+To explore the relationship of digitally encoded "space" to traditional depictions of the world, you will choose a [famous landscape painting from art history](https://www.google.com/search?q=famous+landscape+painting) and reinterpret it in code. _Reinterpret_ means that you do not necessarily have to try and reproduce the painting exactly—rather, you must choose how to work with code in a way that retains a sense of the original composition but which expresses something of its _digital_-ness.
 Pay particular attention to your use of color.

 Turn in the contents of your sketch folder to Google Classroom.
 In addition, upload an image of the original painting, and a document that includes your title, the artist and year of the original painting, and a [3-sentence description](../../resources/description_guidelines.md) that explains the choices you made in your reinterpretation.